cobrapitz/MehlBot/README.md

 # TODO

-[ ] formatting rst
-[ ] pypi
-[ ] document how to build, publish, document, ...
-[ ] make file for commands instead of taskipy
-[ ] CI/CD
+- CI/CD
-[ ] Github pages
+- Github pages

-# note make html -> rst files copy into source folder, otherwise moduels not found
+### note make html -> rst files copy into source folder, otherwise moduels not found

 - - -
 ## Dev

+- `poetry run task --list` to show all defined tasks to run. (run task with: `poetry run task <task>`)
+-
 - `pre-commit install` should always be the first thing you do.